 Your personal data may be passed to or accessed by Spinnaker Support companies both inside and outside the European Economic Area in order to offer relevant job opportunities to you.
 You may withdraw your permission for your data to be processed outside the EU by making a request to our team using the Contact details below.
 You can update your CV at any time by simply submitting a new CV.

 When you become a Partner of ours, we collect your personal data from the login page.
 Our legal basis for processing these data is Contractual Obligation as we have agreed to provide you with marketing and other collateral to further our joint business objectives.
 We will continue to process your data for so long as you have an active account, or as needed to provide you with the services to fulfill our contractual or legal obligations.

 Google Analytics, Facebook, and AdWords

-Our lawful bases for all non-essential cookies (Google Analytics, Facebook, and AdWords) is Consent which we request when you visit our site for the first time or when no cookie exists on your browser.
+Our lawful bases for all non-essential cookies (Google Analytics, Facebook, and AdWords) is Consent which we request when you visit our website for the first time or when no cookie exists on your browser.

 We use Google Analytics to understand the location of our website visitors so that we can appropriately refine our business focus.
-You can opt-out (withdraw your consent) for Google Analytics here or you can clear your browser’s cache and not accept them on your next visit to our site.
+You can opt-out (withdraw your consent) for Google Analytics here or you can clear your browser’s cache and not accept them on your next visit to our website.

 We use Facebook cookies to show you targeted marketing messages on their platform.
 Details of how you can opt out of Facebook remarketing is available here or you can clear your browser’s cache as above.